Projects

 Summary: In tracking an object through clutter with spatial attention, with RL, an agent learns to create an explicit encoding of the attentional state - an attention schema.
 This schema is most useful when the attentional state cannot be inferred from the stimulus.

-Publication: JN'24 paper
+Publication: CogSci'24 paper

-Comments: JN paper in brief
+Comments: CogSci paper in brief

 Size-dependence of object search templates in natural scenes